 Trial Objectives and Outline

-I. Reduction of mammary stem/progenitor cells (MaSC) in ductal carcinoma in situ (DCIS)/lobular carcinoma in situ (LCIS) or atypical ductal hyperplasia (ADH) in patients receiving sirolimus (rapamycin).
+I. Reduction of mammary stem/progenitor cells (MaSC) in ductal carcinoma in situ (DCIS), lobular carcinoma in situ (LCIS), atypical lobular hyperplasia (ALH) or atypical ductal hyperplasia (ADH) in patients receiving sirolimus (rapamycin).

 II.
-Reduction of malignant markers in DCIS/LCIS or ADH in patients receiving rapamycin.
+Reduction of malignant markers in DCIS, LCIS, ALH or ADH in patients receiving rapamycin.

 II.
 Surgical complications.